 - 1942"In the Land of Cotton"The 1942 edition of PhiPsiCli featuring the theme, "In the Land of Cotton" was published.
-This edition of the Elon College yearbook featured images of African Americans in stereotypical situations of manual labor.
+This edition of the Elon College yearbook featured heavily stereotyped images of Black Americans at work.

 - 1954Brown v.
 Board of EducationSupreme Court case Brown v.
 Board of Education declares that segregation is unconstitutional.